Coronavirus digest: Australian MP steps down over conspiracy theory peddling | DW | 23.02.2021

-The lawmaker quit the conservative governing party after promoting false information about treatments and the vaccine.
-Meanwhile, Afghanistan kicked off its vaccination drive.
+The lawmaker quit the governing conservative party after promoting false information about treatments and the vaccine.
+Meanwhile, Afghanistan has kicked off its vaccination drive.
+Follow DW for the latest.

+Pfizer has said it expects to deliver more than 13 million doses per week to the US by the middle of March

 "I felt that for the rest of this parliamentary term, if I'm going to act and speak according to my conscience and my beliefs, that I can do so more effectively as an independent," Kelly told public broadcaster ABC.